United States passport: Price history

+A passport fee was first levied in 1856 at one dollar, and over the years remained at or under $10 (including a $1 execution fee introduced in 1920) through 1932.
 In 1983, the State Department declared that the existing passport fee of $10 was insufficient to cover costs, so the fee was raised from $10 to $35, and new passports were changed to be valid for a decade instead of for five years.
 The fee for individuals under 18 years of age was also raised from $10 to $20 for a five-year passport.
 Until that year, passport fees had only been raised by one dollar since 1932.
 In a 2004 USPS Passport Services publication, "Fees total $85 for adults (16 years and older), with separate payments of $30 to the U.S. Postal Service® for its processing fee and $55 to the Department of State for its passport application fee.
 For those under 16, the total cost is $70, with separate payments of $30 to the U.S. Postal Service for its processing fee and $40 to the Department of State for its passport application fee."

 Prices were again increased in 2010.
 Fees for a brand-new passport went from $100 to $135 (from $85 to $105 for those under 16), and renewal fees climbed from $75 to $110.
 Passport cards also saw new and increased fees: $55 for adults and $40 for children.
 The State Department raised these and other fees after conducting "an exhaustive study of the true cost of providing consular services."
 In 2018, first-time adult applicants were charged $110 per passport book and $30 per passport card.
 Additionally, a $35 execution fee was also charged for every first time applications.

 First-time applications

-On December 27, 2021, effectively 2022, first-time adult applicants are charged $130 per passport book and $30 per passport card.
+As of December 27, 2021, first-time adult applicants are charged $130 per passport book and $30 per passport card.
 Additionally, a $35 execution fee is charged per transaction, but only for first applications and not for renewals.
 This means people applying for the passport book and card simultaneously on the same application pay only one execution fee.

 All minor applicants are considered first-time applicants until they reach age 16.
 Minor applicants pay a $100 application fee for the passport book and a $15 application fee for the passport card.
 The same $35 execution fee is charged per application.